-To provide you with more innovative and relevant experiences and marketing messages based on your likely interests, we collect information about you and how you engage with us.
-Adobe allows you to control your information in the following ways:
+To provide you with more relevant experiences and marketing messages based on your likely interests, we collect information about you and how you engage with us.
+Here is how you can control your information.

 Anonymous Data Collection

 Tell us if you would like us to stop collecting anonymous information about how you use our desktop apps by going to Help > Adobe Product Improvement Program within the app to opt out [Learn More].
 Please note that you will have to repeat this process for every Adobe desktop app that collects anonymous information.

 Anonymous and Identifiable Data Collection

 Tell us if you would like us to stop collecting both anonymous and identifiable data about how you use our mobile apps by using the app’s settings panel that refers to mobile app usage data collection.
 Please note that you will have to repeat this process for each Adobe mobile app that collects usage data.

 Adobe uses automated systems to analyze your content using techniques such as machine learning in order to improve our apps and websites.
 This analysis may occur as the content is sent or received via an Adobe website, or when the content is stored on Adobe servers.
 Learn more about how this works.
 If you do not want us to do this, then you can opt out in your account preferences.

 Tell us if you prefer that we do not display web ads based on how you use Adobe’s websites and apps: